practicalli/clojure/clojure-editors/index.md

-# Clojure development environment guides
+# Editors for Clojure development
+The best editor to use for learning Clojure is the editor you are already familiar with (or want to learn).
+Ideally this will be an editor that supports clojure by providing:
+* syntax highlighting (colored parens can be useful too)
+* structural editing to ensure parens are balanced when writing and refactor code
+* running / connecting to a REPL process
+* evaluation results inline or in a repl window (fast feedback on what the code does)
+* data inspector / browser to visualise large and nested data ([external tools available](/clojure-tools/data-browsers/))

-Emacs (Spacemacs), VSCode, Atom, Vim and IntelliJ are the most common Editors / IDE's for Clojure and ClojureScript development.
+Emacs (Spacemacs), VSCode, Atom, Vim and IntelliJ are the most common Editors for Clojure and ClojureScript development. **[Install guides](editor-install-guides)** are provided for these editors.

+> #### Hint::Just starting to code?
-Use the editor you are most familiar with, or if just starting to code then VSCode and Calva is a good choice.
+> VSCode and Calva is a good choice for those just starting to write code.

-**[Install guides](install-guides/index.html)** are provided for all these editors.

 <!-- Clojure Editors -->